briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > Is this really negative niche-construction - "niche-constructing acts that, on average decrease the fitness of the niche-constructing organisms" - in the model, the niche-construction shifts the optimum value in the environment, but does not directly reduce fitness of the niche-constructors - instead it makes a higher relative fitness possible for others.

 This interpretation of our model is correct.
-The niche constructing behavior does not reduce a type's absolute fitness.
-Rather, niche construction increases the absolute fitness of another type, thus decreasing the *relative* fitness of the niche constructing type.
+Niche construction increases the absolute fitness of another type, thus decreasing the *relative* fitness of the niche constructing type.
 Selection acts on relative fitness in our model.
-Subpopulations grow to the same size, regardless of absolute fitness.
-However, by constructing an environment that favors another type, the niche constructing type decreases its relative abundance in the subpopulation, which we believe is indeed a form of negative niche construction.
+If the social locus is fixed, subpopulations grow to the same size, regardless of absolute fitness.
+However, by constructing an environment that favors another type, the niche constructing type puts itself at a selective disadvantage if a favored type arises by mutation.
+Thus, even if the sole effect of niche construction is to raise the absolute fitness of another type relative to the focal constructor, this would qualify as a case of "negative niche construction" due to a lowered relative fitness.

 The distinction between absolute and relative fitness and how they relate to niche construction has previously been discussed.
 In his review of Odling-Smee, Laland, and Feldman's *Niche Construction: The Neglected Process in Evolution*, Okasha noted that the authors did not explicitly state whether positive and negative niche construction affected absolute or relative fitness (doi: [10.1007/s10539-005-0431-3](http://dx.doi.org/10.1007/s10539-005-0431-3)).
 Laland, Odling-Smee, and Feldman responded: "In all cases in our models we are referring to relative fitness which is natural since we make standard population genetic assumptions, such as infinite population size" (doi: [10.1007/s10539-004-6834-8](http://dx.doi.org/10.1007/s10539-004-6834-8)).